DidactHQ/didact-docs/docs/core-concepts/flows/flows-overview.md

 I intentionally made this method async to avoid a painful code refactoring and breaking API change later on in order to enable advanced, dynamic metadata configurations for Flows.

-It's possible that you may never need asynchronous functionality in `ConfigureAsync`, but in that case, you will still need to satisy the method signature.
+It's possible that you may never need asynchronous functionality in `ConfigureAsync`, but in that case, you will still need to satisfy the method signature.
 No problem, just add `await Task.CompletedTask` as shown below:

 ```cs{14}
 using DidactCore;